Disaster Relief Training - Tracy

 FEEDING AND LOGISTICS (Friday & Saturday)

 - FEEDING: The first section of training for the Feeding Team is to complete Basic SBDR Orientation which will be presented Friday morning.
-This session is followed by three separate classes.
+This is followed by three separate classes.
 After Orientation, you will be asked to choose one of the three classes below:

 - Feeding 101 is the basic feeding class that equips participants to serve effectively in a feeding kitchen.
 It covers food safety, personal responsibility, sanitation and managing warehouse/inventory.